Why You Should Protect Your Small Business With a Trademark

 Small, local businesses are the most susceptible for having their ideas and designs stolen.
 This is especially true if your business model is exceptionally unique and exhibiting fast growth.
 Generally speaking, the more appealing your business is to your customers, the more appealing it will be to those who would profit off your idea.

 Hopefully we have reinforced what a trademark is and why your small business needs one to keep your hard work safe.
-Bonus: trademarks are relatively easy to implement and often cost very little (not including your attorney fees).
+Bonus: even if you are not ready to file tomorrow, getting clear on your name, logo, slogan, and search process now is still a smart move.

 Out of the Box Advisors exists exclusively to help those very same small, local businesses grow and succeed.
 The bonus success that we can offer a business makes it more likely to encounter potential fraud.
 Thus, we always recommend obtaining a trademark for your brand.

-If you need help, why not secure the services of an experienced business coach who can advise you on both Trademarks and all other items needed to grow you small business?
+If you need help, why not secure the services of an experienced business coach who can advise you on both trademarks and all other items needed to grow your small business?
 It all starts with a free consultation!
 Book yours below: